Azure/azure-quickstart-templates/quickstarts/microsoft.mobilenetwork/mobilenetwork-create-new-site/README.md

 ## Prerequisites

 By default this template does not deploy any resources to the Azure Stack Edge Pro device.
-If you want to deploy to an Azure Stack Edge Pro device, you must follow the pre-requisite instructions in the [Private 5G Core documentation](https://docs.microsoft.com/azure/private-5g-core/complete-private-mobile-network-prerequisites) before starting the deployment, so that you can specify the customLocation parameter.
+If you want to deploy to an Azure Stack Edge Pro device, you must follow the pre-requisite instructions in the [Private 5G Core documentation](https://docs.microsoft.com/azure/private-5g-core/complete-private-mobile-network-prerequisites) before starting the deployment, so that you can specify the customLocation.

 ## Deployment steps